A urine calcium test is done to measure how much calcium is passed out of the body through urine. The test is also known as the urinary Ca+2 test.

 If calcium levels in the urine are abnormally high, it may be a sign of:

-- hyperparathyroidism—the parathyroid gland produces too much parathyroid hormone.
-Some symptoms are: fatigue, back pain, and sore bones
+- hyperparathyroidism: a condition where the parathyroid gland produces too much parathyroid hormone, which may also cause fatigue, back pain, and sore bones

-- milk-alkali syndrome—a condition that results from taking too much calcium.
-It is usually seen in older women who take calcium to prevent osteoporosis
+- milk-alkali syndrome: a condition that results from taking too much calcium, usually seen in older women who take calcium to prevent osteoporosis

 - vitamin D deficiency

-- hypoparathyroidism—a disease in which the parathyroid does not produce enough of a hormone to keep the calcium and phosphorus levels at proper levels
+- hypoparathyroidism: a disease in which the parathyroid doesn’t produce enough of a certain hormone to keep calcium and phosphorus at proper levels

 - use of thiazide diuretics